starsareintherose/TNT2Winclada/README.md

 # Requirement

 - Python 3.x
-- data process with TNT without no `ttags` and no `taxname`, such as [winclada.run](https://raw.githubusercontent.com/starsareintherose/TNT_Script/main/winclada.run)
+- data process with TNT with no `ttags` and no `taxname`, such as [winclada.run](https://raw.githubusercontent.com/starsareintherose/TNT_Script/main/winclada.run)

 # Usage
 ```